demasy/Oracle-EBS-Development-Guidelines/database-standards-guidelines/README.md

 ### General Standards

-- Never modify Oracle standard database objects.
+- NEVER modify Oracle standard database objects.
 - You must follow standard naming conventions for creating new database objects.
-- The database objet name "*{object_name}*" must be meaningful and brief.
+- The database objet name `{object_name}` must be meaningful and brief.
 - Do not use generic, all-purpose phrases like ”COMMON”, ”MISC”, ”OTHER”, or ”UTILITY” in the database objet name "*{object_name}*".
-- The application/product Short Name “*{app_short_name}*“ is a foreign key from Oracle standard table called "FND_APPLICATIONS".
+- The application/product Short Name `{app_short_name}` is a foreign key from Oracle standard table called "FND_APPLICATIONS".
 - The custom database objects must start with a **custom schema name** such as "XXD". [^1]
 - You must create new database tables, sequences, and types, in the custom schema.
 - You must create new database views and packages in the APPS schema.